 The program offers a variety of career options, including those in:

-“By offering a wide variety of classes, study abroad programs, and experiential learning activities, the MES program provided me with an exceptional education in the history and culture of the Middle East and North Africa.
-I have come to value my MES minor not only because it has made me more able to understand current global events, but I have also found that it consistently helps set me apart from the competition when being evaluated by potential employers and clients.”
+“The MES program provided me with an exceptional education in the history and culture of the Middle East and North Africa.
+I have come to value my MES minor not only because it has made me more able to understand current global events, but I have also found that it consistently helps set me apart from the competition.”